 Domestic Violence Restraining Orders

-Restraining orders may be obtained at:
+Restraining orders may be obtained at any district or superior court:

 Portsmouth District Court